 - Lifetime maximum match = $3,000

-- Approved assets include the following: transportation (driver’s education, car purchase), education (tuition or other direct expenses), housing (first month’s rent or deposit), employment (business start-up), credit building or repair (small credit builder loans).
+- Approved assets include the following: transportation (driver’s education, car purchase, registration, insurance), education, housing (rent and/or deposit), employment, credit building or repair.

 We estimate that we will need to raise approximately $35,000 in 2019 to cover the required savings matches.
 Your donation can help us cover these costs: Donate